jdavid54/kodi_advancedsettings/README.md

 this release fix the addon from repo : http://toptutorialsrepo.co.uk/kodi

-the file advancedsettings is created but never be updated with the 3 items (buffermode, memorysize and readfactor) due to bad regex patterns
+the file advancedsettings is created but never be updated with the 3 items (buffermode, memorysize and readfactor) due to bad regex patterns in buildsection and write_xml functions

 ## how to use this